The Incomparable B&H Filmo

 for replacement parts.

-driven motors that had to be wound up using a crank or large key attached
+had spring driven motors that had to be wound up using a crank or large key

-to the side.
-A fully wound camera would allow one to shoot for 35 to 40 seconds
+attached to the side.
+A fully wound camera would allow one to shoot for 35

-at 24fps.
-Combat and newsreel photographers had to become experts at quickly
+to 40 seconds at 24fps.
+Combat and newsreel photographers had to become experts

-winding up their B&H 70 if they expected to get the shot.
-They used a
+at quickly winding up their B&H 70 if they expected to get the shot.

-technique where they would hold the winding key steady with their right hand
+They used a technique where they would hold the winding key steady with their

 rotate the body